Wednesday, July 28, 2010

 Amazing Salad With Quinoa

-I just finished eating an amazing bowl of Quinoa Confetti Salad.
-Healthy!
-Healthy!
+I just finished eating an amazing bowl of delicious Quinoa Confetti Salad.
+Healthy, gluten free, and vegan.

-Quinoa is one of the gluten free grains and can be purchased in the supermarket or health food store.
+It can be purchased in the supermarket, Trader Joe's, Whole Foods Markets, or any health food store.

 Talk about eating 5 fruits and vegetables a day..
-This dish has your 5 fruits and vegetables in one meal!
+This dish has your 5 fruits and vegetables in just one meal!
+What a nutritional powerhouse!

 1 14-16 ounce bag of ready to make cole slaw or broccoli slaw